donghyun-ethan-kim/tweetSentimentVisualizer/README.md

-# React + Flask Application
+# Tweet Sentiment Visualizer

-This is an application which contains a connected flask backend to a react frontend
+Built with a flask backend and React frontend

 ## Backend
 Step1: Enter the backend directory and create and activate your environment: